 What is a water trap and should I get one?

 A water trap serves two purposes: 1) to filter moisture of the air that passes through it and 2) to filter out debris from the air that passes through it.
-We recommend installing water traps between the compressor and air tank, one water trap per-compressor.
+We recommend installing water traps between the air tank and manifold intake port(s).
 Although we strongly recommend installing water traps, they are ultimately not required but do help protect your investment from water and debris.

 We recommend draining your water traps every couple of weeks, depending on your climate and the recent weather (i.e. if it has been very humid, check your traps more often).
 We find that emptying your water trap(s) while filling up your gas tank is a good habit to form.
 If you’re worried about water spraying everywhere, take a plastic baggy and slip it over the water trap before engaging the drain.
 It is a good idea to relieve pressure from your air tank before draining your water trap(s) to avoid busting an O-Ring in the trap’s drain seal.

 In order to minimize potential leak points in your system, we recommend choosing a water trap with NPT port sizes that match the male NPT connection at the end of your compressor(s) leader hose(s).
 For reference, both 400C and 444C compressors have 1/4" NPT male connections.
 The size of your water trap will not slow down your compressor(s) output!

 What is the difference between all of these compressors?